On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Static Priorities

-Combining Proposition~\ref{nflow:delay} and Corollary~\ref{cor:b1} with \textbf{OPT} gives the following optimization \textbf{OPT\_S} for a one-hop network shared by $n$ flows and relying on a static priority scheduler with reshaping.
+Combining Proposition~\ref{nflow:delay} and Corollary~\ref{cor:b1} with \textbf{OPT\_SP} gives the following optimization \textbf{OPT\_RSP} for a link shared by $n$ flows and relying on a static priority scheduler preceded by reprofiling.
 Note that since the minimum link bandwidth needs to satisfy $R \geq \sum_{i = 1}^n r_i$, combining this condition with $R_i$'s definition gives $\sum_{i = 1}^n r_i = R_1 \leq R$.